-Creating an community-led housing support service, that works with local authorities and communities to increase awareness of and demand for affordable community-led housing.
+Creating a community-led housing support service, that works with local authorities and communities to increase awareness of and demand for affordable community-led housing.

 Why we are funding this project

-To test and learn from different ways to stimulate interest and demand for community-led housing in a region that is demographically diverse, with rural and urban settings, low and high value market areas and the need for housing-led regeneration and additional affordable housing in affluent areas.
-East Midlands Community-Led Housing (formerly Lincolnshire Community Land Trust) is providing community-led housing support in an area with this diversity and will create knowledge about what forms of support work best in different contexts.
+To test and learn from different ways to stimulate interest and demand for community-led housing in a region that is demographically diverse, has both rural and urban settings, has low and high market value areas and the need for housing-led regeneration and additional affordable housing in affluent areas.
+East Midlands Community-Led Housing (formerly Lincolnshire Community Land Trust) is providing community-led housing support across this varied area, which will help build an understanding of what forms of support work best in different contexts.

 As a result of its work, East Midlands Community-Led Housing (EMCLH) expects to increase community-led affordable housing development across its region.
 The funded work has the following outcomes:

 - Increased awareness of the opportunity of community-led housing for communities and local authorities

 - Increased knowledge and understanding for local authorities and other stakeholders so that they can support communities with their own community-led housing schemes